flokleiser/Break-HSLU/README.md

 ___

 ### Idea

+- Helps when having trouble getting away from work, and trouble getting back into work (adhd)

 - App/tool that helps with stress and focus while working, and that helps with remembering to take breaks.
 Helps to focus with nice environments and sounds, and reminds you of a break when a certain amount of time has passed or when youre starting to get tired.

 ### Concept first draft